si2-urssi/website/content/workshops/chicago.md

 Similar to our [first workshop in Berkeley](http://urssi.us/workshops/berkeley/), the event will be mostly participant driven.
 In addition to a few keynotes and lightning talks, the agenda will mostly be open discussions around topics suggested by participants prior to and during the meeting.

+We've <a href="http://urssi.us/blog/2019/04/04/urssi-chicago-workshop-report/">summarized this workshop in a blog post.</a>

 In this workshop, we want to:

 - Help attendees meet each other and understand their goals